Caulk is applied to a window with a caulk gun.

 Leak-Proof Plunger

-Another large concern is a leak-proof plunger.
-Based on how caulk guns work, there is a lot of pressure being applied to the caulking tube so material can leak out of the bottom of the tube.
-Look for a plunger that has been specifically designed to prevent any leakage from occurring while still being able to move smoothly through the tube.
+Another significant concern is a leak-proof plunger.
+Based on how caulk guns work, a lot of pressure is applied to the caulking tube so material can leak out of the bottom of the tube.
+Look for a plunger specifically designed to prevent any leakage from occurring while still being able to move smoothly through the tube.

 Additional features to look for in a caulking gun are a rotating shaft that offers multidirectional applications, ladder hooks, finger guards, adjustable thrust ratios, and cushioned triggers.